meetVaidya/SemVI_Notes/IPCV/Module 2/09 YOLO.md

-Okay, let's break down the YOLO (You Only Look Once) pipeline step-by-step in detail:

 **1. Input Image:**

 *   **Input:** The input is the original image that you want to detect objects in.
 The image needs to be preprocessed to a specific size expected by the YOLO network (e.g., 416x416, 608x608, etc.).
 This resizing might involve padding to maintain the aspect ratio.